TeneeIshari/ClientServer/README.md

 Answer: The Sub-Resource Locator pattern allows a parent class (SensorResource) to delegate the handling of nested paths to dedicated classes (SensorReadingResource).
 This provides significant benefits regarding the Separation of Concerns.
 If every nested operation (GET, POST, DELETE for readings) were defined within SensorResource, it would become an unmaintainable "God Object."
 By delegating to separate classes, the system is broken down into small, cohesive, single-responsibility files.
 This modularity makes the API easier to debug, test, and scale without increasing the complexity of individual controllers.

-**Part 5: Advanced Error Handling & Exception Mapping
+**Part 5: Advanced Error Handling, Exception Mapping & Logging**

-Q: Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?**
+**Q: Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?**

 Answer: HTTP 404 Not Found typically indicates that the requested endpoint itself does not exist.
 However, if a client successfully reaches POST /sensors with a valid JSON payload, but the roomId inside that payload refers to a non-existent room, a 404 is misleading—the endpoint was found.
 HTTP 422 Unprocessable Entity is more accurate because it signals that the server understood the request and the syntax was correct, but it could not process the instructions due to semantic errors (such as a referential integrity failure).